 Click here for more information on extra credit.

-Q: My student are showing averages over 100% but I have not given any extra credit points?
+Q: My students are showing averages over 100% but I have not given any extra credit points?

 A: Check your Extra Credit setup.
 The Extra Credit category cannot be one of the weighted categories.
 Change the Extra Credit category to a non-weighted category.
 If you are not assigning extra credit assignments, set the Extra Credit category to "None".